The synthetic instrument: From sparse association to sparse causation: Identifying causal effects via the synthetic instrument

 To overcome these challenges, we introduce a new device, called the synthetic instrumental variable (SIV) method.
 As we shall see later, the SIV method has significant advantages in terms of both computational efficiency and identifiability for $\beta$.

-\begin{remark} Other approaches that use the voting analogy for identification \citep[e.g.][]{zhou2014statistical,guo2018confidence} face the same challenges we present here.
-It is only due to the special structure of our problem that we are able to develop a method that bypasses the model selection step and addresses these challenges.
-See \cite{sun2021semiparametric} for another example in a different context. \end{remark}
+\begin{remark} Other approaches that use the voting analogy for identification \citep[e.g.,][]{zhou2014statistical,guo2018confidence} face the same challenges we present here.
+It is only due to the special structure of our problem that we are able to develop a method that bypasses the model selection step and addresses these challenges. \end{remark}

 In the following, we first introduce the SIV in the context of Figure \ref{fig:p=3,s=2}, where it is assumed that $\beta_2 = 0$.
 Note from Figure \ref{fig:p=3,s=2} that the error term $\epsilon_1$ serves as an instrumental variable for estimating the effect parameter $\beta_1$.
 However, $\epsilon_1$ is not observable.
 Instead, note that \eqref{eqn:model1} implies